senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

 # Bare Metal Facebook Chatbot

-This document describes how to deploy, use and debug the [bare matal chatbot](../bare-metal_bot).
+This document describes how to deploy, use and debug the [bare metal chatbot](../bare-metal_bot).

 ## Content